fluxcd/flagger/docs/gitbook/how-it-works.md

 If the metrics analysis succeeds, live traffic will be switched from the old version to the new one when the canary is promoted.

+The blue/green deployment strategy is supported for all service mesh providers.

+Blue/Green rollout steps for service mesh:
+* scale up the canary (green)
+* run conformance tests for the canary pods
+* run load tests and metric checks for the canary pods
+* route traffic to canary
+* promote canary spec over primary (blue)
+* wait for primary rollout
+* route traffic to primary
+* scale down canary

+After the analysis finishes, the traffic is routed to the canary (green) before triggering the primary (blue) rolling update, this ensures a smooth transition to the new version avoiding dropping in-flight requests during the Kubernetes deployment rollout.

 ### HTTP Metrics

 The canary analysis is using the following Prometheus queries: